release notes

 • There is at least one measured targeted property

-• There are at least two, but a maximum of 20, materials and/or conditions of a processing step with constraints with a target value of between
+• There are at least two, but a maximum of 20, materials and/or conditions of a processing step with constraints with a target value of between or any of

 • Units for materials are chosen in formulating input settings and can be: